ALU-Schumacher/AUDITOR/media/website/content/_index.md

 For enabling archival process:
-AUDITOR can be configured to automatically to archive old records from the database to parquet files grouped by year and month
+AUDITOR can be configured to automatically archive old records from the database to parquet files grouped by year and month
 CAUTION: It is always a good idea to backup the database, since this feature will delete the records from the database after writing the records to the parquet files.